- Home

 Grade 6-8

 View on concept mapTransforming an algebraic expression into a different but mathematically equivalent form to reveal new information.
-The 'right' form depends on what you're trying to find or show.
+Rewriting expressions is essential for simplifying complex problems, revealing hidden structure, and preparing equations for solving.

 Definition